 For digital content where the physical material is not owned by Wesleyan University library, inclusion in the digital library is conditional on the signing of a deed of gift that gives the library the non-exclusive right to manage and share the digital objects.

-This policy will be reviewed annually by the Digital Projects Librarian and updated as needed.
+This policy will be reviewed annually by the Digital Collections Committee and updated as needed.

 All efforts to build a successful digital library are collaborative.
-Selection is only one part of a complex system.
-The Digital Projects Librarian and the Digital Lab staff partner with colleagues throughout the library, in Information Technology Services (ITS), and across campus to ensure that the digital library is as successful as possible.
+The Digital Collections Committee (DCC) and the Digital Lab staff partner with colleagues throughout the library, in Information Technology Services (ITS), and across campus to ensure that the digital library is as successful as possible.
 We encourage patrons and staff to contact us with their ideas for enhancing the digital library and possibilities for collaboration.
 In addition to the feedback and suggestions staff receives from patrons, the lab utilizes web analytic tools to measure usage and aid understanding of patron need.

-Working collaboratively with collection managers such as the Director of Special Collections and Archives, the University Archivist, and the Music Librarian, along with Wesleyan scholars, the Digital Projects Librarian selects paper-based and 3-dimensional collection materials for digitization and evaluates legacy digital content for inclusion in the digital library.
-The Digital Lab staff, managed by the Digital Projects Librarian, is responsible for digitization, description (enhancement and transformation), access, and preservation of the digital collections.
+Working collaboratively with collection managers and Wesleyan scholars, the Digital Collections Committee selects collection materials for digitization and evaluates legacy digital content for inclusion in the digital library.

-Project-based digitization may be outsourced to digitization vendors or may be accomplished in the Digital Lab.
-These projects are usually the result of gifts or grants.
-There may be temporary staff involved and the projects may have specific deadlines and specifications for digitization beyond the adopted standards in the lab.
+Project-based digitization may be outsourced to digitization vendors or may be accomplished in the library.
+There may be temporary staff involved and the projects may have specific deadlines and specifications for digitization beyond the library’s adopted standards.

-The Digital Lab accepts referrals for patron requests for publication-level images.
-These requests may be outsourced to a digitization vendor with all charges incurred to be paid by the patron or may be fulfilled by the Digital Lab for a one-time charge to non-Wesleyan patrons.
-Digital Lab charges effective July 1, 2015 are $20 per gigabyte with a minimum charge of $5.
+The library accepts patron requests for research and publication-level digitization.
+Publication-level requests may be outsourced to a digitization vendor with all charges incurred to be paid by the patron or may be fulfilled by the Digital Lab (see Fee Schedule for details).
 Imaging at publication level quality does not equate with copyright clearance.
 The patron must determine any copyright restrictions themselves.
 Once digitized, if applicable, the images will be added to the digital library.

-Programmatic digitization is the ongoing digital capture of entire collections or large portions of collections and along themes identified by the Digital Projects Librarian with feedback and input from scholars and collection managers.
-This work is done by Digital Lab staff and is not funding-dependent or deadline driven.
+Programmatic digitization is the ongoing digital capture of entire collections or large portions of collections and along themes identified by the Digital Collections Committee.
+Digitization for preservation in the ongoing capture of materials identified as being at risk due to physical condition.
+This work is not funding-dependent or deadline driven.

-Materials that receive frequent patron requests will be considered for programmatic digitization utilizing the selection factors described below.
+Materials that receive frequent patron research-level digitization requests will be considered for programmatic digitization utilizing the selection factors described below.